Research published in the Diabetes Care online journal suggests that better sleeping habits could reduce a teen’s risk of developing type 2 diabetes.

 Sleeping problems can occur for many different reasons; however, sometimes they could be the result of a dangerous underlying sleep disorder, such as sleep apnea.
 Sleep apnea is a serious condition that causes sufferers to stop breathing numerous times throughout the night.
 An effective sleep apnea treatment can make all the difference for a teenager, who is struggling to cope with snoring, daytime drowsiness and general fatigue.

 Study after study has linked poor sleep to a myriad of health issues.
 If you or a loved one is suffering from sleep apnea, it’s time to do something about it.
-To learn more, Contact today.
+To learn more, contact us today.